 The phrase “it’s cheaper to keep ’em,” doesn’t apply just to spouses but to clients as well.
-Consider Bain & Co. research that found increasing customer retention rates by 5 percent boosted profits 25 to 95 percent.
-This is hardly surprising news, but what exactly can you do to nurture your personal relationship with clients so they stick around for the long haul?
+Consider Bain & Co. research that found increasing customer retention rates by 5% boosted profits 25 to 95 percent.
+This is hardly surprising news, but what exactly can you do to nurture your relationships with clients so they stick around for the long haul?

 Perfecting the customer experience is one way.
 Nicholas J. Webb, a speaker, holder of more than 42 patents and longtime management consultant, has conducted extensive research on this topic.
 In fact, he says perfecting the relationship with your customers is the essence of business today.

-“The future of innovation is not inventing a shiny new thing, but giving the customer a new experience,” he says, pointing to Uber as a prime example.
+“The future of innovation is not inventing a shiny new thing, but giving the customer a new experience,” he says, pointing to the co-founder of Uber as a prime example.
 The tech company did not reinvent taxis, but rather how the client engages with ride-booking services.